Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Hands down my favorite card here (ironic, considering it fills hands up), continuous spell Supply Squad once per turn has you draw when a monster you control is destroyed.
 This can trigger on both your and your opponent's turns, applies for battle destruction as well as effect, and actually invites instances where you'll attack knowing that your monster will be destroyed just to get the draw.

 Multiple Supplys can activate at once too, meaning you're free to toss three out there, blow up your own cards, then watch your opponent's jaw drop as you're soon playing with half your deck in hand.
-Simple, powerful, and incredibly versatile, Supply earns a spot in the vast majority of decks I construct.
+Simple, powerful, and incredibly versatile, Supply earns a spot in many of my decks and costs less than a single dollar!

 These cards will hasten your reinforcements by refilling your hand, but be sure to examine your archetype's draw power and gauge how much outside support they'll need.
 Additionally, keep cards that blend with extra draws (like life point-regenerating Solemn Wishes) in mind to form some impressive hand advantage combos.